veysph/Flipdot/README.md

-# A fun DIY project: Flipdot pannels
+# A fun DIY project: Flipdot panels

 ## Some examples of what you can get
 ![Oasis_25](oasis.jpg)